dac067/dac067.github.io/_posts/2015-06-05-Broken-Glass-Case.markdown

 This was built as a final project for art class.
 It is a plywood box that holds 4 layers of glass.
 Each pane of glass was spray painted with the text "In Case of Emergency Break Glass".
 The 3 back glass layers were each laminated and the smashed.

+This piece was displayed at the Musuem of Contemporary Art San Diego on May 5, 2016.

 ![post-image]({{site.url}}/assets/emergency2.jpg)